yi-jehyung/mona-auto/README.md

 > This application is currently under active development and may be unstable.
 > It is designed for **Windows only**, and has not been tested on other platforms.
 > Use at your own risk — the developer is **not responsible for any damage or issues** caused by its usage.

----

-## Logo & Branding

-The **mona-auto** logo is a trademark of **Jehyung Yi**.
-It is protected by copyright and may not be used without explicit permission.
-All rights reserved © 2025.